DanielJ-OBrien/Roomscale-VR-Non-Euclidean-Immersion-Study/README.md

-# Roomscale VR-Non Euclidian Immersion Study
+# Roomscale VR-Non Euclidean Immersion Study

 A copy of the program I used as an experiment in my dissertation.